mims-harvard/StratCP/README.md

 We store these files in the `data/` folder.
 The summarized results will be saved in the same folder by default.

 ### Retinal disease diagnosis tasks

+Across all ophthalmology tasks, we follow the RetFound foundation model [[Zhou et al., 2023](https://www.nature.com/articles/s41586-023-06555-x)] using the provided model checkpoints and data splits available [here](https://github.com/rmaphoh/RETFound/blob/main/BENCHMARK.md).
+Given model predictions (per-class probabilities for classification tasks), we apply **StratCP** to the task-specific scores:
+1. **Action arm.** Select a confident subset under an expert-specified FDR budget (that is, the incorrect predictions among selected).
+2. **Deferral arm.** For the remaining (less confident) cases, construct conformal prediction sets with finite-sample coverage guarantees, adjusting for the distribution shift due to the selection in the action arm.

+The experiments in the paper can be reproduced with the following scripts:
+- `reproduction_code/retfound_tasks/diabetic_retinpacy.py` for the DR diagnosis task.
+- `reproduction_code/retfound_tasks/glaucoma.py` for the Glaucoma diagnosis task.
+- `reproduction_code/retfound_tasks/jsiec_action.py` for the eye condition detection task, with utility enhancement.

 ### Neuro-oncology tasks